Ronnie Fieg: Career

 In July 2016, Kith opened a co-branded six month pop-up shop in collaboration with Nike also containing a custom Kith Treats, adjacent to the brand's Manhattan location.
 The design included white cast air Jordan 4s in reference to it being the company's fourth location.
 That year's "90's look" collection at drew attention at New York Fashion Week and involved 25 other brands.
 The company then opened a pop-up store in Aspen, Colorado and a permanent location in Miami.
 Participating brands included A Bathing Ape, Nike, Adidas, New Balance, Power Rangers and Rugrats.
 In 2017, Kith added an Aimé Leon Dore x KITH collaboration to its line.
 Fieg also expanded the Kith treats business, including a collaboration with Cap'n Crunch, new pop-up shops and an accessories and apparel line.
 In 2018, Kith collaborated with Coca-Cola, Tommy Hilfiger, and The Jetsons.
 Upcoming collaborations with Versace and Greg Lauren were teased by Fieg via Instagram.

 During 2017, Kith added a collaboration with Nike and LeBron James and also an art/apparel project with visual artist Daniel Arsham.

-Together with BMW, Kith has designed a version of the All-New BMW M4 Competition, constructing exclusive modifications to the interior and exterior.
+Together with BMW, Kith has designed a version of the BMW M4 Competition (G82), constructing exclusive modifications to the interior and exterior.
 Only 150 vehicles are available in this limited-edition model, across three color selections and riveting optional equipment.

+In November 2022, Fieg was named the first-ever Creative Director of the New York Knicks.

 Personal life

 In July 2017, Fieg married Shira Yaakov in Tel Aviv, Israel.

-Along with releasing his own sneaker collaborations, Ronny Fieg is a prominent shoe collector himself.
-In an interview with lifestyle/fashion magazine Hodinkee, Fieg opened his office to display his extensive collection.
+Along with releasing his own sneaker collaborations, Fieg is a prominent shoe collector himself.
 Fieg collects a variety of footwear from classic Jordans to New York staples such as Timberland boots.